Why My Dog Tries To Bite Me When I Put Him In His Crate?

 Make it a calm, relaxing experience with stuffed Kongs or chews to occupy him.
 If you immediately lock him for hours, he may panic at being confined and lash out when you open the door.

 Go at your dog’s pace and don’t force him to spend long periods in the crate until he has built a positive association.
-Proper crate training requires time but is essential for your dog to adjust.
+Proper crate training requires time, but your dog needs to adjust.

 Tips to Stop Biting

-If your dog tries to bite when being created, there are some positive training techniques you can try to curb the behavior.
+If your dog tries to bite when being crated, there are some positive training techniques you can try to curb the behavior.
 Being patient and using positive reinforcement is key.

 • Reward your dog with treats and praise when he goes in the crate calmly.
 This teaches him that going in the crate brings good things.
 Start by rewarding him for just stepping inside, then work up to closing the door.